-- 22. On a production possibilities curve, the opportunity cost of good X, in terms of good Y, is represented by the: a. distance to the curve from the vertical axis. - b. distance to the curve from the horizontal axis. - c. movement along the curve.
+- 22. On a production possibilities curve, the opportunity cost of good X, in terms of good Y, is represented by the: - a. distance to the curve from the vertical axis. - b. distance to the curve from the horizontal axis. - c. movement along the curve. - d. all of these.